-The following graph demonstrates the total return to stockholders of our Class A Common Stock from December 31, 2016 to December 31, 2021, relative to the performance of the Russell 2000 Index, which previously included our Class A Common Stock, the Russell 1000 Index, which includes our Class A Common Stock, and the peer group index, which is believed to include companies engaged in businesses similar to ours.
-As of fiscal year 2021, we believe the Russell 1000 is a more accurate representation of stock performance for a broad market index whose securities have a market capitalization comparable to ours.
-The peer group index consists of Nike, Inc., adidas AG, Steven Madden, Ltd., Wolverine World Wide, Inc., Crocs, Inc., and Deckers Outdoor Corporation.
+The following graph demonstrates the total return to stockholders of our Class A Common Stock from December 31, 2017 to December 31, 2022, relative to the performance of the Russell 1000 Index, S&P Retail Select Industry Index, and the peer group index, which is consists of Nike, Inc., adidas AG, Steven Madden, Ltd., Wolverine World Wide, Inc., Crocs, Inc., and Deckers Outdoor Corporation.
+As of fiscal year 2022, we believe the members of the S&P Retail Select Industry Index better represents our business.